Travelbookworm

 • 3 Sweet Legacy

-When they were born, their mother has to separate them and gave them away to keep them safe.
-Brought up in different family background, the triplet sisters, descendent of Medusa developed different personalities.
+When they were born, their mother separated them and gave them away to keep them safe.
+Brought up in different family backgrounds, the triplet sisters, descendants of Medusa developed different personalities.

-With insufficient time to train and master their unique ability, they need to rely on each other and learn to trust some allies they met along their journey.
-As the story progress, they ventured forth into the monster world, fight their way to free their aunts from Olympus jail, face betrayal and unrevealed some secrets from their loved ones.
+With insufficient time to train and master their unique ability, they needed to rely on each other and learn to trust some allies they met along their journey.
+As the story progressed, they ventured forth into the monster world, fought their way to free their aunts from Olympus jail, faced betrayal and revealed some secrets from their loved ones.

-But it has been four years, so, I guess that’s it then.
-Anyway, I still love the stories because any story with mythology twists never ceases to amaze me.
+But it had been four years, so, I guessed that was it then.
+Anyway, I still loved the stories because any story with mythology twists never ceased to amaze me.
 I’m also glad that the author included some cuteness in the story.
 Oh, Sillus, I wish you were real, and I would love to meet you.
 “Sillus my friend.”

 Facebook Comments